Former president Obasanjo, commented on the debt Nigeria faces:

 - Accepting/Organizing a “Goodly Loan” (al Qard al Hasanah), which is a loan by means of which one intends to show kindness to another, which does not involve taking Riba

-- Taking a gap year before university to save up and avoid interest loans, and/or doing a co-op/working during university
+- Taking a gap year before university to save up and avoid interest loans or bad credit payday loans at vivapaydayloans.com, and/or doing a co-op/working during university

 If you have received interest, you should spend it in the way of charity without expecting reward.